IBM/node-odbc/README.md

 #### Parameters:
 * **options?**: An object containing options that affect execution behavior.
 Valid properties include:
     * `cursor`: A boolean value indicating whether or not to return a cursor instead of results immediately.
 Can also be a string naming the cursor, which will assume that a cursor will be returned.
-In order to close the `Statement`, you can call `.close()` on either the `Cursor` or the `Statement`.
+Closing the `Statement` will also close the `Cursor`, but closing the `Cursor` will keep the `Statement` valid.
     * `fetchSize`: Used with a cursor, sets the number of rows that are returned on a call to `fetch` on the Cursor.
     * `timeout`: The amount of time (in seconds) that the query will attempt to execute before returning to the application.
     * `initialBufferSize`: Sets the initial buffer size (in bytes) for storing data from SQL_LONG* data fields.
 Useful for avoiding resizes if buffer size is known before the call.